Met Office warning for thunderstorms and flood alerts on bank holiday Sunday

 UK weather: Met Office warning for thunderstorms and flood alerts on bank holiday Sunday

-Flooding is possible in 26 locations with travel disruption expected, forecasters say
+Flooding is possible in dozens of locations across the UK with travel disruption expected, forecasters say

 Weather warnings and dozens of flood alerts have been issued across England and north Wales, as thunderstorms are set to put a dampener on the bank holiday weekend.